The Soo Locks get most of the attention, but Sault Ste. Marie, Ontario,

 The lower St. Marys, the first of "the rivers" is a series of channels and small lakes dredged to meet

 the needs of commercial vessel traffic.
-The Indiana Harbor will thread its way through the Lake George Channel,
+The

 Hay Lake Channel, West Neebish Channel (known as Rock Cut), and Mud Lake to DeTour Passage